About

 Cloud Cult developed in 1995 as a solo studio project of Craig Minowa.
 His first full length album, The Shade Project caught the interest of a few small independent labels who urged Minowa to consider performing the songs live.
 Craig worked the next four years on a new studio project which would be the first official Cloud Cult album, Who Killed Puck?.

-In 1999, lead singer Craig and Connie Minowa formed Earthology, a 501c3 not-for-profit organization focused on providing individuals, schools, and business tools for environmental sustainability.
+In 1999, lead singer Craig and his wife at the time, Connie Minowa, formed Earthology, a 501c3 not-for-profit organization focused on providing individuals, schools, and business tools for environmental sustainability.
 Craig worked on developing the Earthology Records branch, which was focused on helping to green the music industry.
 Earthology Records, based at the time in Duluth, MN, would become the homegrown powerhouse where all of the band's booking, publicity, CD replication, t-shirt production, and recording would take place.
 Through Earthology, Minowa co-developed the first 100% postconsumer recycled CD packaging in the U.S. market.

 In the year 2002, shortly after the unexpected death of his two year old son Kaidin, Minowa wrote over a hundred songs to deal with the loss.They Live on the Sun was finished in 2003 and went to #1 on college radio station charts across the country.
 Since that album, Cloud Cult's music has been strongly inspired by the "big picture" issues of life: "who are we, why are we here, where did we come from, where do we go".
 Minowa seems in constant pursuit of the light at the end of the tunnel.
 At this time, Minowa decided to bring the project to the stage and added band members Sarah Young on cello and Dan Greenwood on drums.